jacobydav/knowledgetree/Docs/K_Tree_README_Reqs.txt

 //Install the python virtual environment sudo apt install python3-venv
-//Create the virtual environment by navigating to the python project folder and running: python3 -m venv .venv
+//Create the virtual environment by navigating to the python project folder and running: python -m venv virenv

 //To install OpenCV in the virtual environment:
-//Activate your virtual environment by running: source .venv/bin/activate
+//Activate your virtual environment by running: source virenv/bin/activate

 //The prompt will change.
 You will see (.venv) at the beginning of the prompt in the terminal.
-//Now Install opencv while the virtual environment is active pip install opencv-python
+//Now Install opencv while the virtual environment is active pip install opencv-python pip install pygame pip install gpiozero pip install lgpio

+//Note: Use the "deactivate" command to exit the virtual environment
 //Initial setup end

 //Programming and testing